 - $0.027 in Air New Zealand Airpoints value

-So, for every A$1 spent in foreign currencies, you could earn up to 2.5 actual frequent flyer points per dollar spent if you sign-up for Velocity Auto-Redemption (more detail below), or 1.66 frequent flyer points per $1 spent when manually converting your Altitude points into miles with most airlines.
+So, for every A$1 spent in foreign currencies, you could earn up to 1.66 actual frequent flyer points per dollar spent, for example: so don't be confused by thinking you're earning five frequent flyer points per dollar spent.

 When you’re ready to switch those Altitude points for frequent flyer points, you can do so via the Altitude Rewards website, taking note of the following minimum transfer increments and requirements: